 So many of these people all seem to have a similar story.
 They came down on vacation, fell in love with paradise, and never left.
 I find it intriguing when people try to deter someone from chasing their dreams.
 Maybe they are jealous of how happy we are here, or maybe they are just so miserable that they have to find something wrong with everything.
 Last week an article came out and it was pathetic how many people forwarded it to me or posted it on my Facebook.
 It was as if they wanted, NEEDED to find a reason to justify their fear of moving here or try to stop someone else from living out their dream.
 It is baffling how many people spend their entire waking moments focusing on negative stuff; I just don’t have time for it, I am too busy enjoying life.
 The article said that it was cheaper to retire in Alberta than Costa Rica; some magazine had done a big study.
 My first thought was; where is Alberta?
 Seriously, who on Gods green earth wants to live where it is dark half the year and 40 degrees below zero?
 You need a dog sled to go to the grocery store, but HEH, ITS CHEAP!!!
 I guess Artic living is a real bargain these days.
 I wonder if realtors send out coupons in the mail; BUY ONE IGLOO GET THE SECOND ONE FREE.

 People ask me all the time, “how long did it take you to adjust?”
 Hmmmmmmmm.
 Five minutes.
 No kidding.
-Guanacaste has great warm weather; I like tropical.
+Guanacaste Costa Rica weather is warm, and I like tropical.
 Costa Rica has cold beer; count me in.
 Gorgeous beaches?
 Check.
 Beautiful people?
 Best in the world.
 Yup.
 I’m adjusted.
 I might not be the smartest guy in the world but I have always had the ability to just make a decision.
 So many people spend so much time TRYING to find a reason NOT to do something.
 I have never been that way; I have always been a see it / act on it kind of guy.
 I knew within 5 minutes of my first beer at El Velero I was going to love Costa Rica and I wanted to live here.
 I didn’t need to test the water for a year to see if I could handle it.
 I knew it was for me.
 I didn’t worry about all the stories you hear on line of the people who supposedly came here and couldn’t make it, I don’t compare myself to failures.
 Besides why would you spend time reading about it, when you can just come here and see for yourself?
 That’s like trying to learn about animals by visiting the zoo or watching Discovery Channel.
 You gotta get out into the jungle.
 Too many people live in a crawlspace, I feel sorry for people who can’t make up their minds.

 As they say in The Shawshank Redemption: You gotta get busy living or get busy dying.
 I’ll take the living part, thank you very much.
 Costa Rica is not cheap, but it surely isn’t expensive, and there is so much more to this place than the cost of electricity or Haagen Dazs ice cream.
 It’s about quality of life, friendships and good times.
 It’s about Pura Vida and this amazing lifestyle.
 If you want cheap, I guess you gotta move to Canada.
 Say hello to the Walruses for me.